 Consumers already have seen other benefits of the law, passed in 2010, including expanded drug coverage benefits for seniors and rebates from insurance companies that didn't spend at least 80 percent of premiums on patient care.

 Insurers also no longer can deny coverage to children up to 19 even if they're already sick.
-Notably, UnitedHealth and the others didn't extend that provision.
+Notably,

 United said it "recognizes the value" of covering children with pre-existing conditions but said one company can't act alone.